Apologies for appalling boringness but… GDPR

 I have read the Information Commissioner’s Office guidelines for compliance with the new General Data Protection Regulation (GDPR) rules.
-This document that follows explains how I comply.
-If you have given me your email address (by emailing me, buying something from my website or subscribing to my website, for example) you should read this to reassure yourself that I am looking after your data extremely responsibly.
+This will explain how I comply.
+If you have given me your email address (by emailing me, buying something from my website or subscribing to my blog, for example) you should read this to reassure yourself.

 To create this scintillating document, I read reams of stuff and then used the ICO booklet, “Preparing for the General Data Protection Regulation – 12 Steps to Take Now.”
 Here are my 12 answers.